Unleash/unleash/website/docs/contributing/developer-guide.md

+---
+title: Developer guide
+---

 ## Introduction {#introduction}

 This repository contains two main parts.
 The backend and the frontend of unleash.
 The backend is a Node.js application that is built using TypeScript.
 The frontend is a React application that is built using TypeScript.
 The backend specific code can be found in the `src` lib folder.
 The frontend specific code can be found in the `frontend` folder.

 ## Development philosophy